 About S. Uvidia

 Susana Uvidia is an Ecuadorian artist based in London.
-Her practice is born among tools, threads, and mobile structures—like the childhood games she shared with her siblings in her parents' hardware store.
+Her practice is born from memories: playing with her siblings in her parents' hardware store.
+The vibrant colours of indigenous markets also permeate her work, evoking a sense of belonging despite the distance.

-In her works, she combines industrial materials and fabrics to tell stories that can't always be expressed in words.
-She uses threads to wrap, embroider, and hold forms that seem to move, assemble, and disassemble.
+In her works, she combines industrial materials, threads, and fabrics to tell indescribable stories.
+She uses threads to wrap, embroider, and hold forms that seem to move, dissolve, and disintegrate.

 My Portfolio Gallery